brooke-a/brooke-a/README.md

 -  I’m interested in forking clients and namesnipers
 -  I’m currently increasing knowledge of python and c++
 -  I’m looking to collaborate on clients
--  Reach me on @brooke-a#1337 on discord or at https://discord.gg/2Jj6AGaG
+-  Reach me on @brooke-a#1337 on discord

 <!---
 brooke-a/brooke-a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.